chaseyb/Bootstrap-Portfolio/README.md

 # Description

 The purpose of this HW assignment was to design a Portfolio that utilizes Bootstrap, CSS and Html to create a responsive and vibrant website.
 This webite will be updated as I progress throughout the program to fully display my skills and coding techniques.

+# Update 5/23/2020

+* Added more skills
+* Fixed links in portfolio